 Now in our example of Cain and Abel, could this Instinct to be Opposite be responsible for the career choices that these boys made?
-How did this Instinct to be Opposite determine Cain’s “choice” to become a gardener and vegetarian, and Abel’s “choice” of a diametrically opposed career, that of sheep herder and carnivore?
+How did this Instinct to be Opposite determine Cain’s “choice” to become a gardener and vegetarian, and Abel’s “choice” of a diametrically opposed career – that of sheep herder and carnivore?
 Were their “choices” mere coincidences, or were they instinctively drawn to opposite Emotional poles of “LIKES and WANTS“?
 Were their decisions Intellectually motivated “choices”, or were they Emotionally driven?
 Did they “choose” these paths for deeply underlying instinctual social-Emotional reasons that were involuntary and unknown even to them?
-And can we apply this same format to every person today who was ever a sibling?
+And should we apply this format to every person today who was ever a sibling?

 Time and age do not wear away the character traits attached to Favored and Disfavored status.
 These traits stay largely the same, as does the urge to compete and oppose the sibling.
 Although the competitive feeling and oppositionalism may fade slightly with maturity, it also might grow stronger.
 As for the original personality and behavioral characteristics we “choose” to pursue from childhood that were determined by the Anxiety, Depression and Anger we accumulated during our growth, these never change at base, but also only mellow with age.
 Most frequently, they become ever more deeply ingrained into personality and behavior and ever more securely molded into place, their sources forever hidden far from our conscious awareness.
 In time, careers and entire futures are built around these fundamental social/Emotional dynamics.